jonangeles-sanchez/ml-projects/fakenews/README.md

 ## Project Plan

-- [x] Code the project in jupiter notebook
+- [x] Code the project in Jupyter notebook